Gaarv/kadenze-dl/README.md

     courses:
        - "all"

-To download all courses listed in your "Home" page.
+To download all courses listed in your "Home" page (including archived ones).

 Run the application :

-    cd kadenze-dl/
+    cd kadenze_dl/

 	python kadenze-dl.py